-The German watchmaker Chronoswiss -a luxury brand that was established almost three decades ago in Munchen, but then moved to its current location in Lucerne, Switzerland- will soon start selling the new Chronoswiss Pacific collection of watches that includes a pair of chronographs and a three-hand watch.
+The German watchmaker Chronoswiss -a luxury brand that was established almost three decades ago in Munchen, but then moved to its current location in Lucerne, Switzerland- will soon start selling the new Chronoswiss Pacific collection that includes a pair of chronographs and a three-hand watch.
 As usual, all versions are powered by Swiss made movements.
 According to the officially disseminated specification lists, the new timekeepers will be presented in slightly oversized bodies 43 millimeters in diameter that seem to be absolutely adequate for the sporty-styled watches with their aggressive color accents and energetically sculpted elements.

 If the new Chronoswiss Pacific watches look somewhat familiar to you, there is a good chance that this is not an acute case of deja vu and you don’t need to visit a doctor.

 Judging by the look of the new timepieces, the German watchmaker probably used the famous IWC Ingenieur line of sporty timekeepers as a powerful source of inspiration.